March 2024

 Article XII– Title of Property in Case of Separation

-Should a division arise in the congregation (may God graciously prevent this) the property and all the interest connected therewith shall belong to those members of it who steadfastly acknowledge the Unaltered Augsburg Confession and, agreeable to this, require the ministers and teachers of this congregation to be bound to the collective Symbolical Books of the Evangelical Lutheran Church.
+Should a division arise in the congregation (may God graciously prevent this) the property and all the interest connected therewith shall belong to those members of it who steadfastly acknowledge the Unaltered Augsburg Confession and, agreeable to this, require the ministers and teachers of this congregation to be bound to the collective Confessional Documents of the Evangelical Lutheran Church.
 (See Article III of this Constitution)

-The Congregation as a body has the highest power in the management of all the internal and external ecclesiastical and congregational affairs.
+The Voter’s Assembly as a body has the highest power in the management of all the internal and external ecclesiastical and congregational affairs.
 No arrangement or decision for the congregation or for church members as such has any validity, whether it proceed from an individual or from a body within the congregation, if it is not made in the name of the congregation and according to the general and particular authority given the congregation.
-That which is arranged or decided by individuals or smaller groups in the name and by the authority of the congregation may at any time be brought before the congregation as the higher tribunal for the final decision.
-But not even the congregation shall be empowered to order, enact, arrange or decide anything contrary to the Word of God and the Symbols of the Lutheran Church.
-Any such ordinance, enactment, arrangement or decision shall be null and void.
+That which is arranged or decided by individuals or smaller groups in the name and by the authority of the congregation may at any time be brought before the Voters Assembly as the higher tribunal for the final decision.
+But not even the Voters Assembly shall be empowered to order, enact, arrange or decide anything contrary to the Word of God and the Confessional Documents of the Evangelical Lutheran Church (See Article III of this Constitution).
+Any such ordinance, enactment, arrangement, or decision shall be null and void.

 Article XIV – Duties of Pastors and Teachers